INSIDE: Everything you need to know about what to take to Bali for babies & toddlers

 - A favourite teddy

-- ALL the snacks.
-Take a few packets of favourite rice crackers, muesli bars, and the like.
+- Take a few packets of favourite rice crackers, muesli bars, and the like.
 These snacks are to see you through till you can find a mini-mart.

-- 1 litre bottled water (For the airport and immigration queues.
+- A small 400ml container of bottled water (For the airport and immigration queues.
 Guaranteed the kids will be thirsty when there’s no shop around.)

 - Refillable food pouches and tinned baby food

-- Here is our comprehensive First Aid Kit Checklist of remedies and first aid stuff we take to Bali for kids.
+Here is our comprehensive First Aid Kit Checklist of remedies & first aid stuff we take for kids.
+Start here, and pare down to what YOU need.

 - Short or long sleeve ‘rashies’ can do double duty as t-shirts when you are out and about in the heat of the day.